plairfx/EdensProtocolFrontend/README.md

 #### Deposit Path ->

 ##### BASE DEPOSIT EdenEVM.sol
-Frontend generates commitment with [generate_commitment](https://github.com/plairfx/EdensProtocolFrontend/blob/main/zk-utils/generateCommitment.js)
+- Frontend generates commitment with [generate_commitment](https://github.com/plairfx/EdensProtocolFrontend/blob/main/zk-utils/generateCommitment.js)
-Deposit goes through **Chainlink's CCIP** and inserts the commitment into the `MerkleTreeWithHistory.sol' deployed on the Mainnet.
+- Deposit goes through **Chainlink's CCIP** and inserts the commitment into the `MerkleTreeWithHistory.sol' deployed on the Mainnet.
 (ETHEREUM)
-It sends a message back with the outcome of the insertion, if it reverts user will get their money back, else they get their deposit proof!
+- It sends a message back with the outcome of the insertion, if it reverts user will get their money back, else they get their deposit proof!

 ##### WITHDRAW
+- Rindexer gathers the events on-chain from the EdenPL.sol contract to rebuild the tree correctly.
-Frontend rebuilds the MerkleTreeWithHistory.sol with [generate_witness](https://github.com/plairfx/EdensProtocolFrontend/blob/main/zk-utils/generate_witness.js)
+- Frontend rebuilds the MerkleTreeWithHistory.sol with [generate_witness](https://github.com/plairfx/EdensProtocolFrontend/blob/main/zk-utils/generate_witness.js)
-Converts the deposit proof into the expected inputs to make sure it fits the verifier.sol If the proof is invalid for some reason it will emit WithdrawFailed() on the origin chain.
+- Converts the deposit proof into the expected inputs to make sure it fits the verifier.sol
+- If the proof is invalid for some reason it will emit WithdrawFailed() on the origin chain.

-(EdenPL.sol deposit and withdraws are without CCIP involved as the MerkleTreeWithHistory.sol and verifier.sol are already on the same chain.)
+(EdenPL.sol deposit and withdraws are run without CCIP involved as the MerkleTreeWithHistory.sol and verifier.sol are already on the same chain.)

 ## Frontend LINK:
 finaledenp.vercel.app
 or
 https://edens-protocol.vercel.app

+Note: The website can't mimic the merkleTree as it does not have access the past deposit commitments made by the previous users!
+Hosting it locally (with [rindexer](https://rindexer.xyz) running) will make it work.

 Please visit the website and try to deploy the website yourself,